tiagoirineu/personal_blog/content/authors/admin/_index.md

 title: Tiago Irineu
 ---

+Hello, I am Tiago Irineu, this guy in the picture.
+Greetings from Brazil.

-My original goal was to become a researcher, but after I completed my master's studies I had to begin to work.
-Regardless of this, I want to be a life-long learner, and in this site I will share what I'm learning.
-Right now my focus is learning data analysis and visualization using R. After acquiring proficiency in R and analytics, I will move to Python in Machine Learning.
+I'm a master in Economics and I love to study and try to understand how society works.
+My original goal was to get a PhD to become a researcher and professor.
+But, after I completed my master's studies I had to change plans and begin to work.
+Regardless of this, I want to be a life-long learner, and in this site I will share what I am currently studying.
+Right now my focus is learning data analysis and visualization using R. After mastering this, I will move to Python and Machine Learning.

 In the medium term, I hope to be working in a quantitative position where I can apply these skills and critical thinking to real-world problems.
 In the long term, I hope to create something that positively impact the life of others.
 For me, to help people to grow is our most important endeavor.